SebastianAbril/examples/README.md

 # microservice-example (working in progress)

-A simple example of microservices based in the [eShopOnContainers](https://github.com/dotnet-architecture/eShopOnContainers)  project from microsoft.
+A simple example of microservices based in the [eShopOnContainers](https://github.com/dotnet-architecture/eShopOnContainers) project.